 Chairman and CEO, Prudential Financial, Inc.

-Since 2010, Prudential has held one of the top three spots in FORTUNE® magazine's ranking of the "World's Most Admired Companies®” in the “Insurance: Life and Health” category.
-In addition to its financial strength, Prudential has a strong reputation in social responsibility and a long-standing commitment to diversity and workplace inclusion.
+In 2016, Prudential ranked No. 1 in FORTUNE® magazine's listing of the "World's Most Admired Companies®” in the “Insurance: Life and Health” category, and the company has held one of the top three spots in this annual ranking since 2010.
+In addition to its financial strength, Prudential has a strong reputation in social responsibility, and a long-standing commitment to diversity and workplace inclusion.

 Mr. Strangfeld received a bachelor’s degree in business administration from Susquehanna University, and an MBA from the Darden School of Business at the University of Virginia.
 He also holds the Chartered Financial Analyst (CFA) designation.

-Mr. Strangfeld is a member of the Financial Services Forum and the Geneva Association.
-He is chairman of the Board of Directors of the New Jersey Performing Arts Center and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.
+Mr. Strangfeld serves as a vice chairman of the Geneva Association.
+He is chair of the Board of Directors of the New Jersey Performing Arts Center, and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.